Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/signal-extension-and-rules-engine-integration.md

 Some tokens are modifier functions that specify the transformation that is applied to the value that was replaced by the token.
 An example is `urlenc`, which specifies that the value will be URL-encoded before it is replaced in the rule.

-### Using tokens in Postbacks and PII rule actions <a id="using-tokens-in-postbacks-and-pii-rule-actions"></a>
+### Using tokens in Postbacks and PII rule actions

 The `Send Postback` and `Send PII` actions allow you to specify a `URL` field and an optional `Post Body` field.
 You can specify which tokens should be expanded by the Experience Platform SDKs when the postback or PII network call is triggered.
-For more information on tokens, see [Rule Tokens](https://aep-sdks.gitbook.io/docs/resources/user-guides/signal-extension-and-rules-engine-integration#rules-tokens).
+For more information on tokens, see the [rule tokens documentation](https://aep-sdks.gitbook.io/docs/resources/user-guides/signal-extension-and-rules-engine-integration#rules-tokens).

-#### **Example**
+#### Example

-Here is an example of how to use the data that is passed to the MobileCore \(Android\) / ACPCore \(iOS\) `collectPii` API to form a token:
+The following example shows how to use the data that is passed to the MobileCore (Android) / ACPCore (iOS) `collectPii` API to form a token:

 1. In the mobile application, call `collectPII` to fire Event with context data.